aegerita/ProductibiliBuddy/README.md

 Still using vue2 for now, hopefully i can update this with vuex and vue3 before coop

-## Update Dec 29 2020
+## Update Jan 02 2021

+Vuex and Vue 3 made it a lot easier to react to user activities <br>
-Now I use vuex to store all your todos!
-Rejoice! <br>
+Now I can talk to you more, rejoice!<br>
-Also, migrated from vue2 to vue3!
-With Composition API! <br>
-What is a beautiful world in front of me ...
+Check out the stats page for you stats :)

 Todo list (meta)

-- When todos have same title, drag and drop is confused.
-Stop that
-- The tooltip plugin is not supported by vue3 anymore, must do it myself
-- Optimize storage with vuex
-- Make an achievement page for fun
+- Make the stats page better looking
+- Dark mode
+- Make my own tooltip
+- Drag to order todos (if even possible)
-- Backend with firebase or something (stretch goal)
+- Backend with firebase or something
-- Update messages according to achievement and activity (stretch goal)

 ## Functions